joachimschaaf/dockerdemo/README.md

 ## Do it with Maven

-Got to the directory `maven-project` for an example Maven project that builds the same image.
+Got to the directory `maven-project` for an example project that builds the same image, but with Maven.
 We use the `dockerfile-maven-plugin` from Spotify to build images in our software.
+Do not confuse it with the `docker-maven-plugin`!

 To build the image run

-    maven clean install
+    mvn clean install

 *Q: what's the name and tag of the new image?*